DarcRosya/DarcRosya/README.md

 OrderFlow Resilience Engine coordinates distributed order processing across Billing, Inventory, and Logistics using a strict saga state machine with deterministic compensation.
 It eliminates partial-commit drift by enforcing idempotent intake, bounded retries, and recovery workflows for long-running failures.

 > **Business Value:** Prevents financial mismatch, inventory distortion, and fulfillment leakage when downstream services fail after order acceptance.<br/>
-> **RED + Reliability Metrics (Prometheus/Grafana):** <kbd>Rate</kbd> saga_execution_total and saga_step_execution_total, <kbd>Errors</kbd> compensation failures and manual-intervention backlog, <kbd>Duration</kbd> saga_step_duration_seconds and API p99 latency.
+> **RED + Reliability Metrics (Prometheus + Grafana):** <kbd>Rate</kbd> saga_execution_total and saga_step_execution_total, <kbd>Errors</kbd> compensation failures and manual-intervention backlog, <kbd>Duration</kbd> saga_step_duration_seconds and API p99 latency.

 #### Architecture

-Requests enter through Nginx to FastAPI, where payloads are validated, idempotency keys are enforced, and order aggregates are persisted in PostgreSQL.
-Redis-backed ARQ queues drive asynchronous saga execution: billing runs first, then inventory and logistics execute in parallel; any failure transitions the order to compensating flow.
-Scheduler workers detect stale processing/compensation states, re-dispatch recovery, and escalate unresolved workflows to manual intervention.
-Prometheus metrics and Grafana dashboards provide business and platform observability across API and workers.
+Requests enter through Nginx to FastAPI, which handles payload validation, enforces idempotency keys, and persists order aggregates in PostgreSQL.
+Redis functions as the ARQ message broker driving the distributed state machine.

+To ensure strict consistency and recovery, the workload is divided:
+* **Saga Worker:** Executes the primary workflow (billing runs first, followed by concurrent inventory and logistics tasks).
+Any failure instantly transitions the order into a deterministic compensation flow (rollback).
+* **Scheduler Worker:** Runs autonomous reconciliation loops to detect stale states or stuck compensations, re-dispatches recovery tasks, and escalates exhausted workflows to a manual intervention queue.

+**Observability Stack:** Prometheus actively scrapes system health and business RED metrics from the FastAPI layer, background workers, and infrastructure exporters (Postgres, Redis, Node).
+The entire pipeline is visualized in Grafana.

+*C4 diagrams (C1, C2-Core, C2-Observability) and the detailed architectural document are available in the repository.*

 <table>
   <tr>